Big men renew rivalry as Nuggets visit Hawks

 Capela hit nine of his 10 shots during a 20-point, 12-rebound double-double in Orlando on Wednesday.
 He benefited from some of the 20 combined assists guards Trae Young (14) and Dejounte Murray (six) distributed.

-Not everything went perfectly against the Magic, as both John Collins (sprained left ankle) and De’Andre Hunter (sore right thigh) sustained injuries that required MRI exams Thursday.
+Not everything went perfectly against the Magic, as both John Collins and De’Andre Hunter sustained injuries that required MRI exams Thursday.
+Collins will miss at least two weeks with a sprained left ankle, per the team; Hunter was ruled out for at least one week with a right hip flexor strain.

 Jarrett Culver and Trent Forrest helped to take the sting out of the injuries with a combined 13 points and 14 rebounds off the bench.